Edit

 4. Pass the data object to the OfficeMockObject constructor.
 Note the following about the returned OfficeMockObject object.

-• It is a simplified mock of an OfficeExtension.ClientRequestContext object.
+• It's a simplified mock of an OfficeExtension.ClientRequestContext object.

 • The mock object has all the members of the data object and also has mock implementations of the load and sync methods.

-• The mock object will mimic crucial error behavior of the ClientRequestContext object.
-For example, if the Office API you are testing tries to read a property without first loading the property and calling sync, then the test will fail with an error similar to what would be thrown in production runtime: "Error, property not loaded".
+• The mock object mimics crucial error behavior of the ClientRequestContext object.
+For example, if the Office API you're testing tries to read a property without first loading the property and calling sync, then the test fails with an error similar to what would be thrown in production runtime: "Error, property not loaded".

 const contextMock = new OfficeAddinMock.OfficeMockObject(mockData);